-FOIA is a federal law that establishes the public's right to request existing records from Federal Government agencies.
+The Freedom of Information Act is a federal law that establishes the public's right to request existing records from federal government agencies.
 Requests are only for agency "records."
 The agency is not required to create documents in response to a request.

 No special form is required for a FOIA request.
-Electronic requests are permitted unless a signature is required, such as a request for records subject to the Privacy Act.
+Electronic requests are permitted unless a signature is required, such as for records subject to the Privacy Act.
 Electronic requests should include the notation "Freedom of Information Act Request" in the subject.

-For additional assistance in submitting a request, see the Department of the Army’s A Citizen's Guide to Request Army Records under the Freedom of Information Act: http://www.epic.org/open_gov/citizens_guide_97.html
+For more assistance in submitting a request, see "A Citizen's Guide to Request Army Records" under the Freedom of Information Act: www.epic.org/open_gov/citizens_guide_97.html

 A. Please visit the Army's FOIA website.